akankshakusf/GENAI-App-Langchain/README.md

 # Simple Gen AI App Using LangChain

-## A Retrieval-Augmented Generation Application RAG
+## A Retrieval-Augmented Generation Application RAG using ChatOpenAI and Ollama
 ## Overview
 This project demonstrates a **Generative AI Application** using **LangChain**.
 The focus is on **data ingestion** and **data transformation**, particularly breaking data into manageable chunks.
 The implementation is designed to help AI-based applications preprocess textual data efficiently, making it more structured for downstream tasks such as retrieval-augmented generation (RAG) and chatbot development.